3etechinns/FrontAccountingERP-with-Mobile-app-API-integration/README.md

 interface for everyday business activity with automatic GL postings generation.
 This is multicurrency, multilanguage system with active worldwide users community:

-Using the Slim framework we have been able to create some API for a Mobile App we are working on.
+Using the Slim framework we have been able to create some REST API for a Mobile App we are working on.

+Slim Framework Implentation is found under "/modules/fa/" directory

+The implementated APIs "/mobileAPI/" directory.